NVI0001/blasco-1-analysis/README.md

 ```

-## Reproducing the Analysis
+## How to Reproduce the Analysis

-To run the full analysis, open `Blasco-1-Analysis.Rmd` in **RStudio** and knit it to **HTML**.

-## Installation and Setup

 1. Clone the repository:

    `git clone <https://github.com/NVI0001/blasco-1-analysis>`

-2. Dependencies
+2. Install Dependencies

-The analysis relies on several R packages.
+The analysis was performed in R (version 4.4.1) and relies on several R packages.
 Make sure they are installed before running the code.
 You can install them using the command below:

 ```
 install.packages(c(